‘Great Grads’ Triumph over Deportation and Other Challenges at JCSU

 Alana Worth, earning a bachelor of arts degree with a double concentration in accounting and economics, has accepted a client specialist position with Alight Solutions, which outsources human resources for major firms such as Duke Energy, Coca Cola and Spectrum.
 As president of the Student Government Association during a down year, Worth built up her entire board from scratch.
 “Economics challenged me because instead of a sure answer, you’re always questioning—mapping out the future events based off things that have happened in the past,” Worth said.
 “I learned to voice my opinion and back it up with proven points.”

 Gary Kasey, graduating with a Bachelor of Social Work degree, heading to the University of Pittsburgh School of Social Work MSW program.
 “I know I was fulfilling my purpose by going to school, but cerebral palsy affects my fine motor skills so I needed someone to take notes and assist me.
 My dad came to all of my classes and internships.
 I wouldn’t be successful without that good support system in my life.”

-Shaquana Janeisha Douglas, graduating with a Bachelor of Science degree in biology and chemistry and has enlisted in the Army to become a medical commissioned officer.
+Shaquana Janeisha Douglas, graduating with a bachelor of science degree in biology and chemistry and has enlisted in the U.S. Army to become a medical commissioned officer.

 Temitope Ashorobi, graduating with a bachelor of social work degree, has received advanced placement in the Fall 2018 cohort of Howard University’s School of Social Work.
 “Social work has been a huge part of my growth and development,” Ashorobi said.
 “I have had experiences with social workers in one way or another throughout my adolescence, and I came to love the aspect of advocating for those who don’t have the ability to strengthen and empower themselves.”